T-Mobile 5G Home Internet: The Good and the Bad. My Full Review

 The unofficial HINT Control app for T-Mobile gateways

-And again, if this app were to go away someday, you’d lose the ability to turn off Wi-Fi on your gateway!
+This app is not from T-Mobile.
+It appears to be from a solo developer who just put it out there.
+If this app were to go away someday, you’d lose the ability to turn off Wi-Fi on your gateway!
 (To turn on, you’d have to reset it).
+I’ve also heard that if the gateway loses power after both Wi-Fi bands are turned off, it may not reboot properly (not confirmed though).

 T-Mobile should have given users the ability to turn off Wi-Fi in their own app; or better yet, made the setting directly accessible in the gateway’s control panel rather than through an app.